-Project suspensions are never ideal but may become necessary as the world responds to the impacts of COVID-19.
-Knowing your contractual obligations, key dates, notice provisions, and taking a principled and measured approach will ensure a higher degree of success as the project comes out of suspension and work restarts on site.
+Project suspensions are never ideal but, in instances like what occurred with COVID-19, they may be a necessary action when responding to large-scale disasters, pandemics, or economic hardships.
+Knowing your contractual obligations, key dates, notice provisions, and taking a principled and measured approach will ensure a higher degree of success when the time comes for a suspended project to restart and resume on-site work.

 J.S.
-Held is a global consulting firm with expertise in construction, environmental health & safety, forensic accounting, water & fire restoration, equipment, and forensic architecture & engineering matters.
+Held is a global consulting firm with expertise in construction, environmental health & safety, forensic accounting & economics, water & fire restoration, equipment, and forensic architecture & engineering matters.

 Our Global Advisory Services Division specializes in matters involving project and program management, construction claims and disputes, contract management, surety, and arbitration and litigation proceedings.